nemesis/nsdate-dateformat/README.md

 ##NSDate+DateFormat

-A category for NSDate for implementing DMY/MDY/YMD date formats with dash/period/slash separators
+A category on NSDate that implements DMY/MDY/YMD date formats with dash/period/slash separators

 ##Sample Usage: